lukehefson/surfing/Barbados/README.md

 ## Hazards

 Just _don't_ put your feet down if you don't have to.
-Even sandier-bottomed spots like Freights have [scorpion fish](https://en.wikipedia.org/wiki/Scorpaena_plumieri) and lion fish – although you'd have to be very unlucky to step on one – it's more likey that you'll scratch your foot on a hidden, sharp piece of coral or a (non-poisonous) [rock-boring urchin](https://en.wikipedia.org/wiki/Echinometra_lucunter).
+Even sandier-bottomed spots like Freights have [scorpion fish](https://en.wikipedia.org/wiki/Scorpaena_plumieri) and lion fish – although you'd have to be very unlucky to step on one – it's more likely that you'll scratch your foot on a hidden, sharp piece of coral or a (non-poisonous) [rock-boring urchin](https://en.wikipedia.org/wiki/Echinometra_lucunter).

 ## Swell